REL3010 – Buddhism in the contemporary world

 Compulsory tuition activities

-- Attendance to at least three out of four seminars
+- Attendance to two of the three seminars

 - A short written essay, must be approved by the course teacher